 - The organization and maintenance of financial records and statements

 - Activities that are related to tax computation, the preparation of tax returns, and the payment of taxes

 That said, CPAs can also choose to make their careers in any one of a wide range of different industries.

 More information about some of the common choices can be found below:

 A corporate accountant’s primary task is to analyze data, manage financial reporting, and to ensure compliance with regulations.
-The role also involves budgeting and forecasting.
+Additionally, the role also involves budgeting and forecasting.
 Corporate accountants are usually responsible for preparing the reports that are used by senior management to make decisions.

 According to Robert Half, a human resource consulting firm, salaries for corporate accountants can vary widely.
 A Financial Analyst with up to one year of experience could expect to earn an annual salary of anywhere between $42,500 to $80,750.
-Financial Analysts who have one to three years of experience can make between $55,000 and $105,000.
+Furthermore, financial analysts who have one to three years of experience can make between $55,000 and $105,000.

 Tax Accountants, Cost Accountants, and General Accountants with a similar level of experience can also earn salaries in this range.

 A public accounting firm provides accounting and related services to other organizations.
 CPAs who work in public accounting firms are usually involved in auditing the financial statements of clients, the preparation of tax returns, and in assisting clients in the preparation of their financial statements.

 A public accounting firm could be a small organization with a handful of employees or one that is much larger.
 The “Big Four” accounting firms are Deloitte, EY, KPMG, and PwC.
 Their complete names are: